Ross-Byrne/Data_API_Project/README.md

 > _"The **Irish grid reference system** is a system of geographic grid references commonly used in Ireland (both Northern Ireland and the Republic of Ireland)."_

 ## Example Entry
-The following is the first entry of the dataset in JSON formate.
-This will give you an understanding of how the data is layed out using the above headings.
+The following is the first entry of the dataset in JSON format.
+This will give you an understanding of how the data is laid out using the above headings.

 ```json
 {